fsmMLK/inkscapeCreateMarkers/README.md

 # Usage

+The extension can be found under `extensions > fsmMLK` menu.

 This extension is presented in two tabs.
 The **Config** tab allows you to set most of the options for your marker, while the **Colors** tab allows you to select both stroke and filling colors.